Why you should consider Gatsby JS for your Jamstack website

 It’s very well supported, with developers contributing the likes of new plugins, transformers and more.
 Whatever you need, if it isn’t part of the official Gatsby package, there’s a good chance someone has already worked on a solution.

-Now let’s look at Gatsby more in the context of JAMstack.
-All of the above benefits, of course, mirror the needs of JAMstack development itself, but here’s why we turn to Gatsby over other generators time and time again.
+So far we know that Gatsby, HTML and JS can be named metaphorically a one family.
+Now let’s look at Gatsby more in the context of Jamstack.
+All of the above benefits, of course, mirror the needs of Jamstack development itself, but here’s why we turn to Gatsby over other generators time and time again.

 Performance Is a Priority